sim0nx/python-openhab/README.rst

 python library for accessing the openHAB REST API
 =================================================

-This library allows for easily accessing the OpenHAB REST API.
+This library allows for easily accessing the openHAB REST API.
 A number of features are implemented but not all, this is work in progress.

 Requirements